Photo by: Joey Kotfica

 Airport activity refers to the number of passenger boardings at Bay Area commercial airports and to the quantity of goods - measured in tons - that arrive in the region as air cargo.

-List rents refers to the advertised rents for available rental housing and serves as one measure of housing costs for new households.
-The data reflect the median monthly rent advertised for available apartments and homes of various sizes and levels of quality.
-Regional and local data is limited to larger rental properties with more than 40 units and does not capture the advertised prices for smaller apartment complexes.
-List rents differ from rent payments - the contract rent paid by the cross-section of current renters - which are usually lower in high inflation housing markets.
+"Asking rents" refers to the advertised rents for available rental housing and serves as one measure of housing costs for new households.
+The data reflect the typical monthly rent advertised for available apartments and homes of various sizes and levels of quality, with historic asking rents inflation-adjusted to 2024 dollars.

 Go to indicatorEconomic Output